How to Best Protect your Virtual Environments from Data Loss

 With so many companies using virtualization in their IT environment, it’s no wonder that data recovery experts have experienced a significant rise in projects for virtual environments and machines over the last few years.
 Virtualization, in combination with other advanced server and storage technologies like deduplication, hyper-converged storage or RAID often results in layers data recovery experts have to dig through to finally reach and retrieve needed files or data.

-To avoid unnecessary data loss in a virtual environment – here are six important tips on how to protect your files:
+To avoid unnecessary data loss in virtual environments – here are six important tips on how to protect your files:

 1. Use the right backup software for your virtual environment